-Working together, the doctoral student, the Supervisor and the Doctoral Program Coordinator normally constitute the members of the Supervisory Committee by June 30th, before the July summer session in the first year of the program.
-This timing is required for several reasons, but mainly (a) because committee members may wish to be involved in the development of the doctoral student's Portfolio (Initial Portfolio Agreement Form) and to share initial thoughts around the plans for research, and (b) because doctoral students are expected to register in GEDU 9010/EDUC 8109 (Comprehensive Research/Scholarly Portfolio) in July of the first year and begin work on the Portfolio in full consultation with their Supervisor and their committee.
+Working together, the doctoral student, the Supervisor normally constitute the members of the Supervisory Committee by December 1st.
+This timing is required for several reasons, but mainly (a) because committee members may wish to be involved in the development of the doctoral student's Portfolio (Initial Portfolio Agreement Form) and to share initial thoughts around the plans for research, and (b) because doctoral

+(Initial Portfolio Agreement Form) and to share initial thoughts around the plans for research, and (b) because doctoral students are expected to register in GEDU 9010/EDUC 8109 (Comprehensive Research/Scholarly Portfolio) in July of the first year and begin work on the Portfolio in full consultation with their Supervisor.